jelmerp/website/content/contact/aboutme.md

  css_class = "mini" # CSS class.
 +++

 I grew up in a small town called Surhuisterveen in the province of Fryslân in The Netherlands.
-I have been interested in nature and particularly birds since I was a small child.
+I have been interested in nature, particularly birds, since I was a small child.

 {{< figure src="159-160.jpg" width="800px" caption="Birding while young is best done lying down.
 Unfortunately, this is not what it looked like where I grew up.
 On holiday in France, ca. 1994." >}}